3.1 The acquisitive model of learning

 in the form of a set of questions on which you can test yourself or get someone else to test you.

-Most of the hard work of sorting out what a system is and how it can be used as an aid to thinking has been done by the author, but reading through the text is not usually enough to enable us to remember the key points.
+Most of the hard work of sorting out what a system is and how it can be used as an aid to thinking has been done already, but reading through the learning material is not usually enough to enable us to remember the key points.
 One way of helping yourself to do this is to create a situation which gives you feedback on gaps in your knowledge.

-Take the second suggestion listed above, which is to make up a set of questions from the text.
-This could be a list something like this:
+Take the second suggestion listed above, which is to make up a set of questions from the material.
+Skim over the T551 course in question to get an idea of the course contents.
+If you studied this course, the list of questions might look something like this:

 Name the three ways of thinking described.